yashkumar0042/python/git/day2.md

 - Use GitHub releases to mark project milestones.
 - Document changes in release notes.

-# 4. Managing an Organization
+# IV.
+Managing an Organization

 ## Creating an Organization
 - Create an organization on GitHub for collaborative projects.